 THTR:4270 Scenic Art3 s.h.

-Techniques in scenic art for the theatre; classical trompe l'oeil scene painting, sculpting with nontraditional materials, finishing.
+Basic techniques in scenic art for the theatre; classical scene painting, color theory, drawing, using nontraditional tools and materials, foam carving, and finishes.
 Offered every other year.
 GE: Engineering Be Creative.
+Same as ARTS:4270.

 THTR:4402 Dramas of the Spirit3 s.h.